 How to get a full-tuition scholarship

-The scholarships on the list above are rare finds.
-Instead of schools with full-tuition scholarships, these opportunities come from private organizations and you can use most of them at any university.
+The scholarships on this list are rare finds.
+They come from private organizations, and you can use most of them at any university.

-So, how to get a full-tuition scholarship from one of these private organizations?
-Most are merit-based, and they require a strong academic and extracurricular background.
+So, how can you get a full-tuition scholarship from one of these private organizations?
+Most are merit-based and require a strong academic and extracurricular background.

 If you’re applying, you need to start early to put together the strongest application you can.
 Produce thoughtful essays, and connect with your recommenders to get outstanding references.

 These national, full-tuition scholarships are extremely competitive.
 You can’t rely on them as your financial plan, but they’re definitely worth a shot.
-Besides these scholarships, you should apply to smaller ones to help with tuition costs.
+At the same time, you should also apply to smaller scholarships to help with tuition costs.

 Need a student loan?Here are our top student loan lenders of 2018!